-Using the MinBias dataset with the measured values of $Exp_1$ , the SPE charge templates are extracted for every DOM, separately for each IceCube season from IC86.2011 to IC86.2016.
-The fit range for $Exp_2$ and the Gaussian components is selected to be between 0.15 PE and 3.5 PE.
-An average fit was also performed on the cumulative charge distribution, in which all the data for a given DOM was summed together (labeled as "AVG").
+Using the MinBias dataset with the measured values of Exp1, the SPE charge templates are extracted for every DOM, separately for each IceCube season from IC86.2011 to IC86.2016.
+The fit range for Exp2 and the Gaussian components is selected to be between 0.15 PE and 3.5 PE.
+An average fit was also performed on the cumulative charge distribution, in which all the data for a given DOM was summed (labeled as "AVG").

 All the DOMs with "failed fits" are not included in this analysis.
 A DOM is classified as having a failed fit if it does not pass one of the validity checks on the data requirements (e.g. the number of valid pulses) or goodness of fit.
-Between 107 and 111 DOMs over the seasons considered have been removed from service and represent the majority of the filed fits.
+Over the seasons considered, between 107 and 111 DOMs have been excluded from service (the white elements shown in Fig. 1) and represent the majority of the failed fits.
 The remaining 6 DOMs that failed the AVG fits are known to have various issues.
-In the IceCube MC simulation chain, these DOMs are assigned the average SPE charge template.
+In the IceCube MC simulation chain, these

+DOMs are assigned the average SPE charge template.